 Organizational fairness refers to the distribution of responsibilities, human rights, and profits in a method that is just and equal to all employees.
+Mengstie (2020) stated that organizational fairness is one of the determinant factors for an effective use of human resources and a key predictor of organizational success.
 It is crucial to consider how employees see justice in light of Zayer and Benabdelhadi's (2020) research.
-This is because a sense of fairness will foster loyalty to the organisation, believe in executives, accept choices, and increase work satisfaction while simultaneously enhancing the appearance of good behaviours like cooperation, politeness, and performance (Cropanzano and Molina, 2015).
-On the other side, an employee's perception of unfairness will have well-known impacts including greater absenteeism, a reduced willingness to embrace change, turnover, and even theft (Zayer and Benabdelhadi, 2020).
+This is because a sense of fairness will foster loyalty to the organization, believe in executives, accept choices, and increase work satisfaction while simultaneously enhancing the appearance of good behaviours like cooperation, politeness, and performance (Cropanzano & Molina, 2015).
+On the other side, an employee's perception of unfairness will have well-known impacts including greater absenteeism, a reduced willingness to embrace change, turnover, and even theft (Zayer & Benabdelhadi, 2020).

-1.1 Importance of the research
+1.1 Importance of the Research

-The managerial decision-making and organizational justice have investigated by many researchers.
-In this respect, in order to contribute to this important body of literature, the author of this paper intends to discuss how consideration to fairness might affect decision-making, and ponder some of the ethical quandaries, which arise from endeavoring to treat all individuals justly and alike.
+The managerial decision making and organizational justice have been investigated by many researchers.
+However, in order to contribute to this important body of literature, the author of this paper intends to discuss how consideration to fairness might affect decision making.
+The paper highlights some of the ethical quandaries, which arise from endeavoring to treat all individuals justly and alike.

-1.2 Research questions
+1.2 Research Questions